-These visitation Guidelines are intended to MINIMIZE the harm done to children when their parents divorce or separate.
-They are written from the standpoint of CHILDREN'S NEEDS and attempt to guide parents seeking to accommodate the BEST INTERESTS of their children.
+The visitation Guidelines are intended to MINIMIZE the harm done to children when their parents divorce or separate.
+They are written from the standpoint of CHILDREN'S NEEDS and attempt to guide parents seeking to accommodate the BEST INTEREST of their children.

-In developing schedules for contact between children and their parents following a separation or divorce, the following factors need to be considere d:
+In developing schedules for contact between children and their parents following a separation or divorce, the following factors need to be considered:

-1. MINIMIZE LOSS - Children experience divorce or separation as a series of significant losses.
+- MINIMIZE LOSS Children experience divorce or separation as a series of significant losses.
 To children, divorce or separation means losing home, family life, loving parents who care about each other, pets, financial security, relationships with extended family, familiar schools, sports activities, and a daily schedule.
 Children often feel abandoned and uprooted.
 The disruptive effects of divorce or separation on their lives can have profound consequences for children in later years.
-Respect your children's plight by eliminating as much pain and trauma and as many changes and losses as possible.

-2. MAXIMIZE RELATIONSHIPS - Encourage all relationships which existed between your children and others before the divorce or separation (both parents, grandparents, aunts, uncles, cousins, close adult friends, etc.), as well as future relationships.
+Respect your children's plight by eliminating as much pain and trauma and as many changes and losses as possible. - MAXIMIZE RELATIONSHIPS Encourage all relationships that existed between your children and others before the divorce or separation (both parent, grandparents, aunts, uncles, cousins, close adult friends, etc.), as well as future relationships.
 Your children will most likely keep the feeling of family when they continue to have pleasant, free access to both parents and their extended families.
-Your children's identities depend upon their feeling that they belong to both families.
 This requires that your children spend time with both sides of their family.